grannycart/subworld-shortstory1/10kstorynotes.md

 ## Rough layout for plot:
+* Start with a description of the sea as a great black greasy stain on the Earth.
+A pool of filth and oil that sways back and forth around the world, pulled by the invisible grip of the moon.
-* A description of submarines as subconsious objects, out there in the world, but never seen, occupying space literally below the surface, below the surface of our consciousness.
+* A description of submarines as subconsious objects, out there in the world, below the grease pool surface, never seen, occupying space literally below the surface, below the surface of our consciousness.
-* Maybe a description of the sea as a great black greasy stain on the Earth.
 * On board the Prospect, they are cruising on the surface.
+Stacks blowing flame (see rough description)
-On the radar they spot another sub.
+* On the radar they spot a ship -- some kind of Authority enforcer; a non-wartime destroyer.
+	* (Maybe a commericial vessel converted for listening and enforcing.
+	* Perhaps a limited number of armaments for that reason -- they mostly have the power to patrol, and call in more aggressive machines if necessary.
 * It creeps into sight and hits them over the ship-to-ship.
 (Maybe a slow chase into range?)
 	* It idenfies itself as an authority boat, tracking them out of port from another authority
 	* It orders them to stop and prepare to be boarded because they are suspected of carrying weapons or weapons components
 	* "Weapons components?
 We're carrying a shipment of wristwatches" "...intended for distribution to infantry for timing artillery strikes"
 		* "If they board us they will likely seize the shipment.
-They might sized the whole boat."
+They might seize the whole boat."
 * Percy crash dives the Prospect.
 * She points the boat down, gets some speed, and then kills the motors.
-They drift downward, guided by the bow planes, randomly changing direction.
+They drift downward, guided by the bow planes and inertia, steering the rudder to randomly changing direction.
 * They slip under the isotherm, and come to a dead stop.
+	* Don't even bother addressing the active-sonar question.
+For the story, it's all about the surface ship _listening_ for them.
 * They wait in silence. (build tension from nothing here)
 * Randomly, the ticking of the wristwatches come into sync
 	* Cassandra, swinging the sonar mics around, suddenly hears it when she lines up with the front of the boat.
 	* She describes the ticking in her ears, growing louder.
 * They hold on, panicked, until randomness re-asserts itself and the watches de-sync
-* Somehow this leads to their escape
+	* It's about randomness: it clumps together and endangers them, comes apart and they are free.
+* They drift off with a deep-water current until they are out of range of the pursuers.